toolsforresearch/TFR-responsive3/README.md

 * make workarounds for peculiarities in vanilla theme
 * extend the theme further with helper classes that enhance questions when you add the class to the question

+# Privacy thing
+This theme uses Google fonts.
+We needed that for a specific customer.
+This will be taken out later.